TONiC™ incremental encoder system with REXM20 rotary (angle) ring

 Ultra-high installed accuracy

-For the ultimate angular metrology, REXM with two TONiC readheads and a TONiC DSi (Dual signal interface) offers exceptional repeatability, zero coupling losses and better than ±1 arc second total installed accuracy.
-The REXM features a thicker cross-section designed to minimise all installation errors except eccentricity, which is easily corrected using the combined output of two TONiC readheads.
+For the ultimate angular metrology, REXM20 with two TONiC readheads and a TONiC DSi (Dual signal interface) offers exceptional repeatability, zero coupling losses and better than ±1 arc second total installed accuracy.
+The REXM20 features a thicker cross-section designed to minimise all installation errors except eccentricity, which is easily corrected using the combined output of two TONiC readheads.
 Once the DSi has eliminated eccentricity, the only other errors remaining are graduation and SDE - both of which are minimal.

 Ultimate reliability and performance in a compact size

 For ultimate reliability, consistent performance and high dirt immunity, TONiC readheads incorporate third-generation filtering optics tuned for even lower noise (jitter) and now further enhanced by dynamic signal processing including Auto Gain Control and Auto Offset Control.
 This combination – all incorporated inside the readhead - provides signals of unrivalled purity and ultra-low Sub-Divisional Error of typically <±30 nm.
 The result is smoother velocity control for improved scanning performance and increased positional stability; essential parameters for so many applications, all in a compact readhead.

 A set-up LED on the readhead gives a visual indication of signal size and an optional diagnostic kit allows remote checking of the system performance when the readhead is concealed within the machine.
 Calibration of the reference mark and incremental signals is done at the push of a button with no mechanical adjustment or additional diagnostic tools.
 The IN-TRAC customer-selectable optical reference mark is embedded in the incremental scale for compact dimensions and simplified alignment.
 This yields a reference mark output that is bi-directionally repeatable to unit of resolution over the full operating temperature and speed range.